Configuration of heating and water meters (MBus)

 ]

-3. Verification of the configuration and reading
+3. Verification of configuration and reading

 Once the meter is created and registered on the portal and associated with the correct gateway, it appears on the gateway under Meters > Configured Meters.